Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	 - Disk threshold shall be predefined as 70%, 80%, 90%
 	 -
  - Service Monitoring
 	 - Monitor the System core services   which includes  'swss',  'bgp',  'teamd',  'pmon',  'syncd' and  'database'.
+Other service can be added to list when it expands the core list.
 	 - Generate the system ready syslog message when the core services are up and port initailation is done.
 	 - Generate system not ready message when only the service goes down.

 Service   |   Action
-Memoy
+Memoy | syslog
+Other services

 ### 1.1.2 Configuration and Management Requirements